-Perhaps in the instant replay of your memory, your "pause" button is stuck on an ugly past event.
-"I blew it!
+Perhaps in the instant replay of your memory, your pause button is stuck on an ugly event you can't shake.
+"Oh, how I blew it!
 I sinned and now God's done with me!"
 No, He's not.
 There's hope because of Calvary.

 Dear friend, God knew all about what you did before you ever did it.
-And even before you committed that sin, God's Son went to the Cross and paid its penalty.
-Jesus Christ is alive today and will wash you clean if you will call upon Him, believe that He died for you, and surrender your life to Him.
+And even before you committed that sin, God's Son went to the cross and paid its penalty.
+Jesus Christ is alive today and will wash you clean if you will call upon Him, believe that He died for you, as your substitute, and surrender your life to Him.